 \subsubsection{ShapeNetPart Dataset}

 In \Cref{tab:shapenetpart_results}, SATR consistently outperforms 3DHighlighter in every shape category by a large margin.
-The results suggest that our proposed method SATR is applicable not only to human shapes but can still perform well in a wide range of categories.
-In \Cref{fig:qualitative}, we compare between SATR and 3DHighlighter.
-The main issue is that 3DHighlighter only works with the right random initialization, which doesn't happen too often.
+The results suggest that our proposed method SATR is applicable not only to human shapes but can also perform well in a wide range of categories.
+In \Cref{fig:qualitative}, we compare SATR and 3DHighlighter.
+The main challenge is that 3DHighlighter only works with the right random initialization, which doesn't happen too often.